vichargrave/tweet-nifi/README.md

 ## Installation

 1. Start your Elasticsearch instance.
-1. Run the *tweet_templates.sh* script to create the mapping for the tweet indices.
+1. Run the *tweets_template.sh* script to create the mapping for the tweet indices.
 1. Start your NiFi instance.
 1. Navigate to the NiFi console in your browser, which will be *http://localhost:8080/nifi*.
 1. Click on the **Upload Template** button in the **Operate** pane.